Willow Flycatcher (Empidonax traillii)

 Conservation

-Wet meadows of the Sierra Nevada are a critical resource for the rare Willow Flycatcher and for many other breeding birds.
-These meadows are typically man-aged for livestock production, often to the detriment of wildlife.
-Fencing stream and meadow areas to prevent the entry of cattle on these sensitive lands, coupled with monitoring and restoration, and in some cases removal of cows, as provided in the original Sierra Nevada Framework of 2001, are sound protection measures to help Willow Flycatcher populations survive.
+Wet meadows of the Sierra Nevada are a critical resource for the rare willow flycatcher and for many other breeding birds.
+These meadows are typically managed for livestock production, often to the detriment of wildlife.
+Fencing stream and meadow areas to prevent the entry of cattle on these sensitive lands, coupled with monitoring and restoration, and in some cases removal of cows, as provided in the original Sierra Nevada Framework of 2001, are sound protection measures to help willow flycatcher populations survive.
 The Framework revisions of 2004 removed many of the restrictions on grazing, increased grazing in some cases, and does not provide the protection needed to allow this species to recover.
 The critical status of the willow flycatcher warrants reducing or excluding livestock grazing and other land uses adversely affecting montane meadows and riparian habitat, particularly where there are known flycatcher territories, unless new research can show the land uses have no detrimental effects on the flycatcher and other species.
-Developments which attract cowbirds such as campgrounds should be kept away from riparian areas to minimize the impacts of the cowbirds on Willow flycatchers and other species nesting in willow thickets of mountain meadows.
+Developments which attract cowbirds such as campgrounds should be kept away from riparian areas to minimize the impacts of the cowbirds on willow flycatchers and other species nesting in willow thickets of mountain meadows.

 Status